morinlab/kronos_pipelines/titan_pipeline/README.md

 3. Currently, there is a bug in Kronos that causes all values in the setup file to be parsed as strings.
 This causes problems when components such as `run_titan` expect a list but receive a string.
-For now, the list is hard-coded in the `tasks.yaml` file.
+For now, the list is hard-coded in the `tasks.yaml` file under the `SHARED` section.
 See: https://www.bcgsc.ca/jira/browse/PFD-552.

 4. By default, this pipeline is meant for exomes.
 If you wish to run